 The picture of the Efactor Dual-Band Antenna being

-tested at the 2006 Southeastern VHF Conference.
+tested at the 2006 Southeastern VHF Conference, check out link.

 WOW!
 Did a prelim (indoor) check on the antenna

 with my FT847 and it was right on frequency just the way it arrived.
 The Bird registered no measurable reflected